DogsTailFarmer/martin-binance/README.md

 * Shift grid orders (customizable) if the price is go way (before take profit placed)
 * Fractional creation of grid for increase productivity (customizable)
 * Adaptive overlap price for grid on current market conditions (customizable) based on Bollinger Band
+* *NEW*: Update grid orders if market conditions change
 * Adaptive profit setting on current market conditions (customizable) based on Bollinger Band
 * Adaptive grid orders quantity for initial and Reverse cycle
 * Stable operation in pump/dump conditions